 Special Needs Trusts

 A special needs trust for your child should be incorporated as part of your own long-term care or Medicaid planning.
 One of our New Jersey child custody lawyers at Lyons & Associates, P.C. can help you draft a document to ensure that money will be available to your child throughout their lifetime in addition to preserving their ability to access government benefits.

 New Jersey Child Custody Lawyers at Lyons & Associates, P.C.
 Represent Parents of Children With Special Needs in Divorce and Custody Proceedings

 We have extensive experience representing parents of children with special needs.
 To learn more about how we can help you, contact one of our New Jersey child custody lawyers at Lyons & Associates, P.C. today at 908-575-9777 or contact us online.
 We are committed to putting the best interests of your child first.
-Located in Somerville and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Somerville, Morristown, and Freehold, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.